pyscf/pyscf.github.io/docs/_sources/develop/gto_developer.rst.txt

 The :class:`~pyscf.pbc.gto.Cell` class is defined as an extension of the :class:`~pyscf.gto.Mole` class.
 They share most of the data structures and methods.
-This gives the freedom to mix finite-size and PBC calculations (see :numref:`mix_mol`).
+This gives the freedom to mix finite-size and PBC calculations (see :ref:`mix_mol`).

 .. note::